Named 5 smartphone mistakes that compromise your security

 How to protect yourself:

-Web, Avast) Named 5 smartphone mistakes that compromise your security Check app permissions regularly.
+Web, Avast) Check app permissions regularly.

 2. Ignoring system and application updates